yellowmessenger/documentation/docs/documentation/omniChannelNotifications/sendMessage.md

 - **Data Params**

    ```[
+    "userDetails" : {
-    "userDetails" : {"number" : "919876543210", //Number is a mandatory parameter in case of sms, whatsapp, voice push, "email" : "`[`abc@xyz.com`](mailto:abc@xyz.com)`"`
+        "number" : "919876543210", //Number is a mandatory parameter in case of sms, whatsapp, voice push,
+        "email" : " ['abc@xyz.com']
     },
-   "channels":[{
+   "channels":[
+       {
         "type" : "sms",
         "templateId" : "12345678",
         "sender" : "9876543210"
    }],
-   "metadata":{
+   "metadata":
+        {
         "scheduleAt": "1970-01-01T00:00:00.000Z", // Date time at which the notification should be sent.
         "customPayload" : {} // Payload that will flow back to the postback webhook and reports.
    }
    ]```

 - **Success Response:**

-**Code:** 202

-   Message queued successfully.
-You will receive a msgId for acknowledgement and tracking.
+**Code:** 202 `Message queued successfully.
+You will receive a msgId for acknowledgement and tracking.`

-**Code:** 400
+**Code:** 400 `Bad request.

-- **Error Response:**

-   Bad request.
 Request structure is not formed correctly.
-Please check the ‘message’ field for more information.
+Please check the ‘message’ field for more information.`

-**Code:** 401

-- **Error Response:**

-   Unauthorised.
-Please check your auth token.
+**Code:** 401 `Unauthorised.
+Please check your auth token.`

-**Code:** 422

-- **Error Response:**

-   Invalid inputs.
-The request structure is evaluated to be correct but the parameter values are not within expected range.
+**Code:** 422 `Invalid inputs.
+The request structure is evaluated to be correct but the parameter values are not within expected range.`

-**Code:** 429

-- **Error Response:**

-   Message queued successfully.
-You will receive a msgId for acknowledgement and tracking.
+**Code:** 429 `Message queued successfully.
+You will receive a msgId for acknowledgement and tracking.`

-**Code:** 500

-- **Error Response:**

-   Message queued successfully.
-You will receive a msgId for acknowledgement and tracking.
+**Code:** 500 `Message queued successfully.
+You will receive a msgId for acknowledgement and tracking.`

-- **Sample Call:**

-   <*Just a sample call to your endpoint in a runnable format ($.ajax call or a curl request) - this makes life easier and more predictable.*>

 - **Notes:**